 At just 3.6 miles long, and starting at Maggie´s Bridge Car Park the Corpse Road walk, so called after the road was used to transport the dead from the neighbouring villages to local burial grounds.
 Despite the name of the Walk, the area around Loweswater offers beautiful countryside, and Holme Force Falls are well worth seeing.

-Why not combine a walking holiday in the Lake District with a stay in a luxurious spa hotel in Windermere?
+Why not combine some of the most of the Beautiful Lake District walks with a stay in a luxurious spa hotel in Windermere?